 Allow For Different Customer Types

 Put displays on different levels – some customers prefer to look at things on a shelf, while others like to sort through hanging items, so make allowance for this.
-Set shelves and racks at different heights to allow for taller & shorter customers (it sounds obvious, but it isn’t) & gradually increase the height of your hanging & shelving as you move towards the back of the store.
+Set display shelving and racks at different heights to allow for taller & shorter customers (it sounds obvious, but it isn’t) & gradually increase the height of your hanging & shelving as you move towards the back of the store.

 Make sure as many items as possible are visible from the front of your shop.